medivh13/catalyst/README.md

 # For setup after cloning the repo:
->> cd catalyst
+> cd catalyst \n
->> go mod tidy
+> go mod tidy \n

 # to do a unit test :
->> go to the each usecase package you want to testing then run a command "go test"
+> go to the each usecase package you want to testing then run a command "go test"
 >> you can see the coverage testing in each usecase package by open the project with vscode, choose the testing file, right click then choose "Go:Toogle Test Coverage in Current Package"

 # summary of unit test